microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/mailbox_usage_reports.md

 # Mailbox usage reports

 You can get information about users with a mailbox and their level of activity which is primarily based on emails sent and received.
-You can also see how much storage each mailbox consumes and how many are approaching storage quotas.
+You can also see how much storage each mailbox consumes and how many mailboxes are approaching storage quotas.

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.